Page last updated:

 This documentation is intended for end users of Cloud Foundry and covers provisioning of service instances and integrating them with apps that have been pushed to Cloud Foundry.
-If you are interested in building services for Cloud Foundry and making them available to end users, see the Custom Services documentation.
+If you are interested in building services for Cloud Foundry and making them available to end users, see Services.

 Cloud Foundry offers a marketplace of services, from which users can provision reserved resources on-demand.
 Examples of resources services provide include databases on a shared or dedicated server, or accounts on a SaaS app.
 These resources are known as service instances and the systems that deliver and operate these resources are known as Services.
 Think of a service as a factory that delivers service instances.